 - Dizziness or lightheadedness, especially when standing up quickly

-- Shortness of breath or rapid heart rate, indicating possible cardiovascular issues
+- Shortness of breath or rapid heartbeat, indicating possible cardiovascular issues

 - Cold hands and feet, a sign of poor circulation

 Experiencing low blood pressure, a fast, weak pulse, or abdominal pain and tenderness could indicate a severe health issue, requiring immediate medical attention and additional tests.
-Paleness, easily detectable in lighter complexions, might require closer examination in darker complexions, looking for color loss in inner eyelids and mucous membranes.
+Paleness is easily detectable in lighter complexions, but closer examination is needed in darker complexions, looking for color loss in inner eyelids and mucous membranes.

 To determine the causes of paleness, the following measures are used: